robin-owen/git-training/README.md

-> _**No, Watson, this was not done by accident, but by design.**_
-> <cite>[Sherlock Holmes]</cite>

 # The Ultimate Newbie Git Mock Repository

-This repository was created by Yana the Sensei so that some courageous technical writers could master Git.
+This repository was created by Yana Hontyk so that some courageous technical writers could master Git.

-By resolving issues provided by the Sensei newbies are expected to:
+By resolving issues provided by the teacher, new users are expected to:

 * familiarize themselves with GitHub interface
 * practice basic Git workflow